 After 120 years of service, in June of 2008, the Union Pacific filed notice to abandon the Marshall Industrial Lead.
 Abandonment was granted, and the rails removed by November of 2009.

-Thanks to Dr. R. Zane Price for contributing information about this route.
+Thanks to Dr. R. Zane Price for contributing information.